-Cash-generating units
+- Cash-generating units

-BNP Paribas Fortis has split all its activities into cash-generating units, representing the major business lines.
-This split is consistent with the organisational structure and management methods of BNP Paribas Fortis, and reflects the independence of each unit in terms of results and management approach.
+BNP Paribas Fortis has split all its activities into homogeneous groups of business2, representing the reporting entities or groups of reporting entities of BNP Paribas Fortis.
+This split is consistent with the organisational structure and management methods of BNP Paribas Fortis, and reflects the independence of each reporting entity or group of reporting entities in terms of results and management approach.
 It is reviewed on a regular basis in order to take account of events likely to affect the composition of cash-generating units, such as acquisitions, disposals and major reorganisations.

-Testing cash-generating units for impairment
+- Testing cash-generating units for impairment